-Applicants for admission to the Nursing major must have completed a minimum of three required courses: ENGL 101, BIOL 157, and PSYC 101.
+Applicants for admission to the Nursing major must have completed a minimum of three required courses.
+Students applying for admission for Fall 2014 or Spring 2015 must have completed ENGL 101, BIOL 157, and PSYC 101; students applying for admission for Fall 2015 must have completed ENGL 101, BIOL 256, and CHEM 107.
 Students may satisfy these requirements by successfully completing the three required courses or by passing advanced placement examinations, or evaluation of previous coursework.
-Students applying to the nursing major who have successfully completed INTS 120 and 121 may apply those credits toward meeting the requirements of ENGL 101 and SOCS 101.